 It turns out that buried painful feelings from the past are the source of what’s bothering us now.
 The Method uncovers buried painful feelings.
-The good news is, once the buried pain is uncovered — and felt — it’s gone for good.
+The good news is, once the pain is uncovered, it’s gone for good.

-The Method is an effective tool for addiction and mental health challenges
+The Method is effective with addiction and recovery and mental health problems

-Buried pain is also at the heart of addiction and mental health challenges, such as depression and anxiety.
-The pain surfaces with a trigger — something happened — triggering an addictive response and mental health challenges.
+Buried pain is also at the heart of addiction and mental health problems.
+Buried emotional pain surfaces with a trigger — something happened — triggering an addictive response and mental health problems.